In celebration of the 250th Anniversary

 The Civil War

-Read about the oldest surviving choral society
+Read about America's oldest surviving choral society

 founded in 1786